EnterpriseDB/barman/doc/barman.5.d/50-snapshot-instance.md

 snapshot_instance
 :   The name of the VM or compute instance where the storage volumes are
     attached.
-Server.
 Required when the `snapshot` value is specified for `backup_method`.

+    Scope: Server/Model.